Hajin

-Hajin (هَجِين, also spelled Hajeen) is a small city in eastern Syria, administratively part of the Deir ez-Zor Governorate, located along the Euphrates River, south of Deir ez-Zor.
+Hajin (هَجِين, also spelled Hajeen, Kurdish: Hecîn) is a small city in eastern Syria, administratively part of the Deir ez-Zor Governorate, located along the Euphrates River, south of Deir ez-Zor.
 Nearby localities include al-Abbas to the west, al-Ramadi to the south and Gharanij to the north.
 According to the Syria Central Bureau of Statistics, Hajin had a population of 37,935 in the 2004 census.
 It is the administrative center of a nahiyah ("subdistrict") of the Abu Kamal District.
 The Hajin subdistrict consists of four towns which had a collective population of 97,970 in 2004.
 The al-Shaitat tribe is the largest tribe in the area.
-The town was captured by the Syrian Democratic Forces on 14 December 2018 in the Battle of Hajin, after a week and a half of heavy clashes and intense airstrikes by the United States-led Combined Joint Task Force – Operation Inherent Resolve international coalition, and has since been part of the Autonomous Administration of North and East Syria.
+The Islamic State captured the town in 2014.
+They held control until losing it to the Syrian Democratic Forces on 14 December 2018 after a week and a half of heavy clashes and intense airstrikes by the United States-led Combined Joint Task Force – Operation Inherent Resolve international coalition, and has since been part of the Autonomous Administration of North and East Syria.